aaryn101/lol4j/README.md

 access to all of the resources provided by Riot. lol4j is very fast and handles all of the JSON unmarshalling so devs only work with Plain Old Java Objects.

 Gradle is used to handle dependencies and orchestrate the build process.
+To run JUnit tests through Gradle, create a junit.properties file in the root of the project.

 Example Usage
 -------------